helfertool/docs/_sources/admin/configuration.rst.txt

        # Maximum number of copies for special badges
        special_badges_max: 50

+       # Time until PDF build is aborted in minutes
+       build_timeout: 5

        # Time until PDF file is deleted after it was created in minutes
        pdf_timeout: 30